 Our servers and services are hosted on Google Cloud Platform which provides a secure network and computing environment.
 Including but not limited to firewalls at network or application level, data encryption, DDoS mitigation, etc.

 Any access to our servers, source code and third-party tools is secured with 2-factor authentication.

-Even that we are a small team, we all have the lowest level of access that allow us to get the work done.
-This never includes access to production besides rare exceptions when this could be required.
+Even though we are a small team, we all have the lowest level of access that allows us to get the work done.
+This never includes access to production besides rare exceptions when it might be required.